Understanding the problem

 Temporal structure of medical records folder

 Patient information is presented in a human way, not a readout from a database.
-We show the not-so-sensitive medical details here.
+I show the not-so-sensitive medical details here.
 It gives a summary of the patient's personal data.

 Patient's personal profile on the consumer app

 Upcoming and today

 This is a section which talks about tasks to be done by the user today or in the future.
 They are shown reverse chronologically (nearest item first).
 These include upcoming appointments, reminders to take medicines, insights and other vital actions.
 This section is super personalized and dynamic, presenting only the most essential items.

 Upcoming reminders and other action items for the patient

 Our research shows that patients, especially chronic, do not remember a medical event by the exact date.
 The process to recall an incident which happened a couple of years back always leads to them recognizing the cause/diagnosis of the event.
 For example, I remember having my ribs fractured a year back but not the date when it occurred or the doctor who diagnosed me or any another detail of the appointment.
 Hence the best identification anchor point for any health event in a timeline is its purpose (speaks a real story for the patient to recollect), which was made the title of the event.
 All prescriptions, records, and medicines are associated with this event.

 Temporal timeline arranged chronologically with records linked to medical events which help in giving context to the problems